boyercb/parallel-tnd/README.md

 source("code/run.R")
 ```

+**Note:** The simulation study runs:
+- **Scenarios 1-7:** 1,000 replications each with sample size N=15,000
-**Note:** The simulation study runs 1,000 replications across 8 different scenarios with a sample size of 15,000 per simulation.
-This will take several hours to complete (estimated 4-6 hours depending on your system).
+- **Scenario 8:** 2,000 replications each with sample size N=15,000 across 4 sub-scenarios

+This will take several hours to complete (estimated 6-8 hours depending on your system).

 ### Generating tables and figures